 Most “good”/valuable website names are already taken.
 In fact, I'd bet your own name has already been gobbled up.
 This is why MY website has a dash (-) between supplement and geek.
 I believe, it's because all the good website names were taken, that the number 44 is in the address “diabetes44.com”.
 Also, I have to admit, it is a catchy and easy to remember name – good for those like me, who heard the commercial while driving.

 BartonPublishing.com is a website that publishes natural health reports.
-Joe Barton is the CEO of the company.
-As of 6/6/14, The Better Business Bureau gives Barton Publishing a rating of “A+“.
-Do check the BBB file I've linked to for updates and additional information.
+The Better Business Bureau gives Barton Publishing a rating of “A-“.
+See the BBB file for updates and additional information.

 The video on the website is narrated by someone named “Lon.”
 I'm not sure who that is.
 There is no last name given.
 Just “Lon.”
 On the Barton Publishing website, I saw nobody named Lon either.